 The graph below shows the number of RFCs in a given category, and of those, the number of distinct RFCs for which errata have been submitted.
 Overall, 14% of RFCs have errata.

 Reported Errata by Source of the RFC

-The following graph represents the number of errata reports per document source (i.e., IETF Area, IAB, IRTF, Independent Submissions, and Legacy documents).
+The following graph shows the number of errata reports per document source.
 The majority of errata awaiting review are from RAI Area, Routing Area, non-WG (individual submissions), and Legacy RFCs.